As the thermostat inches up to springtime temperatures and the snow disappears, you might be wondering if it’s really still winter.

 Is it bad if trees start budding when it’s technically still winter?

-Every year, trees maintain a set growth cycle, and they rely on the weather to keep them on track.
+Every year, trees maintain a set growth cycle, and they rely on the weather and day length to keep them on track.
 Certain trees need to rest in cool temperatures before they can safely produce new growth in spring.

-When the dormant season is interrupted by unseasonal elements, trees begin to grow as though spring has arrived.
+When the dormant season is interrupted by unseasonal temperatures, trees begin to grow as though spring has arrived.
 They start sprouting leaves, flowers and fruits–no matter how short the resting period was.

 Leaf buds are more likely to bounce back.
-But they may experience less growth or leaf problems, like leaf drop or browning.
+But they may experience less growth or leaf problems, like distorted leaves, leaf drop, or browning.

 If the temperature doesn’t drop again, your tree's growth should be okay!
 Though, be on the lookout for pests that skated through winter without cold weather killing them off.
 Give your tree a full inspection for early pest symptoms.